LLNL/scraper/README.md

         "orgs": [ ... ],    # List of organizations to inventory
         "repos": [ ... ],   # List of single repositories to inventory
-        "exclude": [ ... ]  # List of organizations / repositories to exclude from inventory
+        "exclude": [ ... ]  # List of groups / repositories to exclude from inventory
     }
 ]
 ```